 This is a common scenario.
 It’s a scenario that people tend to look negatively upon.
 You want this first job to be over and done with as quickly as possible.
 After all, it’s just an interim thing – right?

 That’s your first mistake.
 Even if this retail position doesn’t seem relevant to what you want to do long-term, it doesn’t mean you should only meet it half way.
 Approaching this first job with everything you’ve got it going to help you tremendously.
 It will help with your self-esteem and your reputation.
 So learn about the position and the company you’ve applied for.
+Especially before applying as some jobs require health checks such as Health Street respiratory exams or other physical exams.
+If they do, go for it, go the extra mile for the job to show how much you want it.
+This presents your commitment and willpower.
 Treat it not as an interim job, but as something you could be in for the long haul.
 For a good example of such information, read this.
 Get familiar with the company’s history, its philosophy, its hours of operation.

 One tip is to find similarities between this first job and your dream career.
 As disparate as they may seem, there are always subtle similarities that go a long way in terms of experience.
 Let’s take the retail job vs teacher example again.
 They don’t seem that similar, right?
 But that’s because you’re not taking your new job apart in the way you should be.
 You’re not just “working on a clothes store floor”.
 You’re communicating with the public face-to-face.
 You’re explaining to them how certain things work, giving them advice.
 You’re dealing with displeased and angry customers.
 You’re working late hours, sometimes into the night.
 All of these things are transferable to other disciplines.
 What is teaching if it isn’t talking to people, explaining things, dealing with angry parents and working late?

 Approach your first job with the alacrity you plan to bring to your future career.
 It will work wonders for you.